Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 Travel by Taxi

-A taxi from the Golden Triangle in Kuala Lumpur will cost you around RM 25.
+A taxi from the Golden Triangle in Kuala Lumpur costs around RM 25.
 For convenience, you could order a Grab Ride.

 Batu Caves Temple Address: Batu Caves (Est. 1891)